timurtu/timur-eslint-config/README.md

 My personal opinionated preference eslint config that can be written into any project with a simple command. prettier-eslint-cli is also installed as a dev dependency.
 It's used for JavaScript, React, and React Native projects.
 To get a feel for the style you could look at the eslint config.
 You can also easily integrate with Webstorm file watching

+## Prerequisites

+You must have node and yarn installed on your machine

 ## install as a global dependency

 ```